 Portable Sawmill Services

-Each milling job is unique— based on site accessibility, lumber type, and desired dimensions.
-If you live within 25 miles of Fireside Farm --which includes most of Durham and Chapel Hill, and stretches north/south from Burlington to Pittsboro-- then I will likely be willing to do a free site visit and lumber valuation for you.
+I offer portable sawmill services to folks located within 25 miles of Fireside Farm --which includes most of Durham and Chapel Hill, and stretches north/south from Burlington to Pittsboro.
+Each milling job is unique— based on site accessibility, lumber type, and desired dimensions— so I like to schedule a free site visit before any milling takes place.
 In this 30-minute meeting, I can tell you how much your lumber may be worth and how much it would cost to mill it.

 Below, I’ve provided a basic overview of my pricing.
 Please note that I do not cut down trees.
 For that, you will need to contract an arborist.
-I recommend Todd Cates of Triangle Tree Care (919-500-3233) or George Odell (919-218-7997).
+I recommend George Odell (919-218-7997).

 Site Assessment and Log Valuation: Free